Burfordville Covered Bridge

 The most extensive repairs to the bridge were completed in the summer of 1998 when the trusses were repaired.
 Lower truss timbers, support timbers and vertical iron rods, which provide the necessary tension needed for the trusses to function, were replaced.
 Although some damaged siding was replaced, every attempt was made to avoid altering the appearance of the bridge.

 Burfordville Covered Bridge, open to pedestrian traffic only, is part of Bollinger Mill State Historic Site.
 The side-by-side historic structures provide an excellent setting for artists and photographers.
 Both are in the National Register of Historic Places.
-Guided tours of Bollinger Mill are given daily and include a demonstration of corn milling if water levels allow.
+Guided tours of Bollinger Mill are given daily.
 The site also has a shaded picnic area.

 Visit the remaining three of Missouri's surviving covered bridges, each with its own story and style.
 These include Sandy Creek Covered Bridge in Jefferson County, Locust Creek Covered Bridge in Linn County and Union Covered Bridge in Monroe County.